A Guide to Interview Preparation

 Posted by Perth Resume Writing Services on 24 Mar 2025

-This doesn’t need to be the case.
+This does not have to be the scenario.

-All it is in the body language
+It’s all in body language

 Prepare questions

-"Does the company have any major projects on right now"
+"Does the company have any major projects underway currently"

-"What are the opportunities to further develop and learn?"
+"What are the opportunities to advance and further education?"

 Additional Information